Firestark/project/docs/articles/Architecture.md

-## A business driven application architecture
+## A business driven application architecture (Guidelines to implement a good application architecture)

 An easy to make mistake, when starting up a new application, is to start building right away.
-To illustrate: The first step that would be on your mind is gathering the tools you need to kickstart your application.
+To illustrate: The first step that would be on your mind is gathering the tools you need to kick-start your application.
 It is at this moment that you'll likely debate on what framework and database to use.
 In your decisions you'll weigh off some technical considerations, for example if you are building a web application, you'll pick a web framework or if you're building an API, you'll pick a framework focused on building API's.
 However, all these decisions and technical considerations are distractions.
 They distract you from the real important thing which are the application requirements.
 The first thing you should do when starting a new project is gathering all the minimal needed requirements to create a minimum viable product (MVP).

 When you have gathered all the minimal needed requirements you'll have a good idea of what the application is going to do and then you're ready for the second step.
 The second step is translating the requirements into business logic.
 In  other words you are going translate use-cases into code.
 An example of such a use-case is: create order